-Sound Transit will use the Context

-Type Matrix and additional criteria

-below to determine the minimum

-number of Required Entrances per

-station and direct project teams

-to study the feasibility of adding

-secondary or additional entrances.

-Each station must have a minimum of

-two means of emergency egress from

-the platform to a public Right of Way

-(ROW).
+Sound Transit will use the Context Type Matrix and additional criteria below to determine the number of Entrances, e.g. head-house and associated lobby access points, per station and direct project teams to study the feasibility of adding additional entrances or lobby access points, e.g. secure doors that provide passenger access into the station entrance.
+Each station must have a minimum of two means of emergency egress from the platform to a public Right of Way (ROW).

-Sound Transit must provide a minimum of one (1) Required Entrance to the station from the primary grade and/or public right-of-way.
-Sound Transit may provide two (2) or more Required Entrances and/or Secondary Sound Transit-controlled Entrances where the following conditions apply, or as supported by passenger flow level of service analysis tools such as microsimulation:
+Sound Transit must provide a minimum of one (1) Entrance to the station from the primary grade and/or public right-of-way.